pplantinga/delight/README.md

 License
 -------
-Delight is licensed under GNU GPL.
+Delight is licensed under Boost, the same license that D is licensed under.